adaltas/node-nikita/src/docker/compose/index.coffee.md

 *   `content` (string)
     The content of the docker-compose.yml to write if not exist.
 *   `eof` (string)
-    Inherited from mecano.file use when writing docker-compose.yml file.
+    Inherited from nikita.file use when writing docker-compose.yml file.
 *   `backup` (string)
-    Inherited from mecano.file use when writing docker-compose.yml file.
+    Inherited from nikita.file use when writing docker-compose.yml file.
 *   `detached` (boolean)
     Run Containers in detached mode.
 Default to true
 *   `force` (boolean)